A bag-of-paths framework for network data analysis: Asymptotic result: for an undirected graph, the distance converges to half the commute cost distance when

 \section{Asymptotic result: for an undirected graph, the $\dist^{\phi}$ distance converges to half the commute cost distance when $\theta \rightarrow 0^{+}$}

+Let us show that the $\dist^{\phi}$ distance is half the commute cost distance when $\theta \rightarrow 0^{+}$.
 As before, there are two ways to prove this property.
-The first proof is based on the bag-of-paths framework and is shorter.
-The second proof, also inspired by \cite{Tahbaz-2006}, is longer, but establishes some interesting links with the recurrence formula computing the average first-passage cost in a network (see, e.g., \cite{Kemeny-1960,Norris-1997,Ross-2000,Taylor-1998}).
+The first proof is based on the bag-of-paths framework and is somewhat shorter.
+The second proof, also inspired by \cite{Tahbaz-2006}, establishes some interesting links with the Bellman-Ford recurrence formula computing the average first-passage cost in a network \cite{Kemeny-1960,Norris-1997,Ross-2000,Taylor-1998}.